-Adding a Barcode
+Adding a Barcode to the Layout

 Let's begin adding our barcodes to the layout.
 As we said, our layout must contain a plain 1D barcode, plus a 2D barcode that contains more information.
 Let's start with the 1D code.